top of page

 AFFINITY GROUPS

 To better connect like-minded attendees during our conference this year, we are dedicating some time for networking in affinity groups.
-Attendees that share a common interest or lived experience can tap on that commonality to discuss potential collaborations, assess the current state of affairs in the region, celebrate their successes, or even organize for the future.
+Attendees that share a common interest or lived experience can tap on that commonality to discuss potential collaborations, celebrate their successes, or even organize for the future.
 Our goal is to further foster an environment for authentic connections and learn from you how COEEA can best support our diverse community of Environmental Educators.

 Affinity Groups